-Chemical engineering at BCIT: BCIT doesn’t offer a degree exclusively focused on chemical engineering.
+Chemical engineering at BCIT: BCIT doesn’t offer a degree exclusively focused on this type of engineering.
 However, there are many subdisciplines and courses that are closely related to it, including Mining and Mineral Resource Engineering, Chemical and Environmental Technology, Biomedical Engineering Technology, and Environmental Engineering Technology.

 Electrical engineering at BCIT: In today’s tech-driven world, electrical engineers are a huge asset, and BCIT offers degree and diploma programs in Electrical Engineering.
 There are also other engineering opportunities in this branch, including Power and Process Engineering, telecommunications systems, and Building Science.

 Every type of engineering can lead to a great education and an exciting career, so it comes down to knowing what you enjoy doing.
 We can help you figure it out.
-Contact us today—and don’t hesitate to sign up for an info session, campus tour, or our Spend a Day experience.
+Contact us today or register for an upcoming information session.

 Have you subscribed?
 Sign-up to receive the latest news on BCIT.

 (Note: This article was last updated in December 2020)